Join our mission to

 Personal attributes

-- Strong Communication skills with a collaborative mindset.
+• Strong leadership with a collaborative mind-set.

 Organisational Fit (where applicable)

-- If in Recovery – actively engaged in own ongoing recovery, accessing accountability support and practicing recovery behaviour
+• If in recovery – actively engaged in own ongoing recovery, accessing accountability support and practicing recovery behaviour

 Next Steps